vro256400/Devices/README.md

+It is framework to create home automation devices.

 ## Hardware
 The code should work on any device that supports MicroPython, has a WiFi module and input/output pins.
 Tested on board Raspberry Pi Pico W.